piotrcki/airgap-os/README.md

 # Introducing Airgap OS

 Airgap OS is a live amnesic operating system that prevent network communication.
-It is design for security purposes.
+It is designed for security purposes.

-Here are some typical use-case where Airgap OS may be useful:
+Here are some typical use-cases where Airgap OS may be useful:

 * handling highly confidential data,
 * using and storing PKI root private key,